Justin Lin: Announced film projects

+On December 1, 2025, Lin was announced to direct and produce a film based on the Helldivers video game franchise for Sony Pictures and PlayStation Productions.
+The script was written by Gary Dauberman.
+In February 2026, it was announced that Jason Momoa would star in the film, with Sony set to release the film in theatres on November 10, 2027.

 Television work

 Lin directed three episodes on the first season of the NBC comedy series Community between 2009 and 2010, which include "Modern Warfare", "Interpretive Dance", and "Introduction to Statistics".
 For his work on the show, Lin was nominated for two NAACP Image Awards for Outstanding Directing in a Comedy Series.
 In September 2011, Lin and his production company Barnstorm Pictures signed a first-look deal with Sony Pictures Television, who produced Community.

 In October 2013, Deadline announced that Lin would be directing the pilot of Scorpion, a CBS drama produced by Roberto Orci and Alex Kurtzman.
 The series is about an eccentric genius who leads an international team of super-intelligent experts tasked with guarding against complex threats of the modern age.
 The pilot would be based on the real life of information technologist Walter O'Brien.
 In addition to directing the first episode, Lin serves as one of the series executive producers, along with Nick Santora.

 Lin directed the first two episodes in 2015 of the second season of True Detective, "The Western Book of the Dead" (S02E01) and "Night Finds You" (S02E02).

 In December 2018, Lin signed an overall TV deal with Apple, Inc., departing from his deal with Sony Pictures Television.
 In the fall of 2020, Lin's Perfect Storm Entertainment signed an overall film and television first look deal with Universal Studios.

 Lin also serves as Executive Producer of the series Warrior based on the writings of Bruce Lee.